📕

 In this article, you’ll find live chat scripts for the following situations:

-If you’re looking for other articles on customer service, check out these:
+If you’re looking for other articles on live chat, check out these:

-Live chat scripts are prewritten conversation messages agents can send via live chat in the most common customer service situations.
-They help agents quickly respond to customers and ensure a cohesive brand voice in all interactions with them.
-For example, you can use them to greet your customers or inform them about promotions.
+Live chat scripts are pre-written conversation starters.
+These are messages agents can send via live chat in most common customer service situations.
+As such, they can help agents quickly respond to clients and ensure a consistent customer experience in all interactions.

-Live chatting scripts help customer support teams improve productivity and tackle burnout among agents because they don’t have to write down the same opening lines manually over and over again.
-Chat prompts also help them remain professional and deescalate conflicts while dealing with all types of customers, even difficult ones.
+A live chatting script can help customer support teams improve productivity and tackle burnout among agents.
+That’s because they don’t have to write down the same opening lines manually over and over again.
+Chat prompts also help representatives remain professional and de-escalate conflicts while dealing with all types of customers, even the difficult ones.

-Having a ready-to-use chat script equips even beginner live chat agents with solutions to different customers’ issues.
-They help avoid bad customer service reviews on social media and strengthen the brand’s voice.
+Having ready-to-use chatting templates equips beginner agents with solutions to different customers’ issues.
+In addition, chat scripts help to avoid bad customer service reviews on social media and strengthen the brand’s voice.

-If delivering the best customer service is your number one priority, you should definitely use chat scripts—73% of consumers say that valuing their time is the most important thing companies can do for them.
+If delivering the best customer service is your number one priority, you should definitely use chat scripts.
+In fact, 73% of consumers say that valuing their time is the most important thing companies can do for them.

 That’s in theory.
 Let’s move on to the practical part—

-Remember though, even if the chat templates are meant to be universal, you’ll have to customize some of them.
+Remember though—even if the chat templates are meant to be universal, you’ll have to customize them to your brand.

 Look out for information in square brackets, you’ll have to edit it.

-• Hi there!
-I’m [your name].
-I’m here to help if you need anything.
+• Hi there [customer name]!
+Thank you for reaching out to us.
+I’m [your name] and I’m here to help if you need anything.

 • Hello!
-Welcome on [your company website].
-Just drop me a line here if you have any questions about [your product or service].
+Welcome to [your company name].
+Just drop me a line if you have any questions about [your product/service].

-• Welcome back!
-Did you want to pick up where you left off last time?
+• Welcome back at [your business name]!
+Do you want us to pick up where we left off?

 • Hi!
 Long time no see.
 Feel free to let me know if you need assistance today.